Esri/navigator-integration/README.md

 `callback`: Specifies the URL to call when navigation is complete.

-`callbackprompt`: Indicates that an alert should appear asking the user if control should be given back to the calling app.
-Specifies the text to display when prompting the user (this last sentence is a little confusing to me. what does "when prompting the user" mean?) (*optional*)
+`callbackprompt`: Indicates that an alert should appear asking the user if control should be given back to the calling app, and specifies the text of that alert (*optional*).

 If the `callback` parameter is specified the app will be notified regardless of the value of the `navigate` parameter.
-Note that your custom URL scheme must be registered with the operating system (should include a link to how to register the scheme? or do most readers already know how to do this?).
+Note that your custom URL scheme must be registered with the operating system.

 The following example URL specifies that Navigator should enter navigation mode and that the custom app, called my-cool-app in the below URL, should be notified when navigation completes.
 Because the `callbackprompt` parameter is not present, control will pass directly to the calling app and a prompt will not display.